 The biggest downsides of this smart TV are that it does not get very bright, and it doesn’t handle reflections very well.
 So, you might experience a fair amount of glare when if you put this TV in a very bright room.
 Also, it is not the best smart TV for handling motion, which means you might experience blur when you are gaming or watching sports or action movies.

-This 4K TV features Hisense’s proprietary ULED (Ultra Light Emitting Diode) technology, which scans the images on the screen in real-time to adjust the local dimming, brightness, color, and motion.
-There are 132 local dimming zones, which means this smart TV has one of the best contrast ratios, which will make your movies look amazing.
+This 4K TV features ULED (Ultra Light Emitting Diode) technology that adjusts the local dimming, brightness, color, and motion, depending on what you’re watching.
+Plus, with its 132 local dimming zones, this smart TV has one of the best contrast ratios, which will make your movies look amazing.

 With a refresh rate of 120 MHz and its “Motion Rate 480” technology, the Hisense H9G provides smooth movement for gaming, sports, and fast-paced action scenes.
 Plus, it is bright enough that you can put it in any room and still see everything clearly.

-The X950H is Sony’s flagship 4K LED TV of 2020.
+The X950H was Sony’s flagship 4K TV of 2020.
 This smart TV comes with Android TV built-in.
 Plus, it works with Alexa, the Google Assistant, and Apple HomeKit.
 It also has Chromecast built-in, and it supports AirPlay, so you can stream content right from your Android or Apple devices.

 This 4K TV supports Dolby Vision, and it has higher HDR peak brightness than most smart TVs on the market, making it ideal for watching TV in a bright room.
-It is also great at handling reflections, so you won’t experience any glare.
+It is also great at handling reflections, so you won’t experience as much glare.

-However, this full-array LED does not have as many dimming zones as the previous TVs on this list.
+However, this full-array LED does not have as many dimming zones as some of the TVs on this list.
 It also has a lower contrast ratio, which means it might not be the best smart TV for watching movies in dark rooms.

-If you want the best 4K smart TV that does it all, you can’t go wrong with an LG CX OLED TV.
-This is the best smart TV for gaming, watching movies and TV shows, streaming, and everything in between.
+If you want the best 4K smart TV that does it all, you can’t go wrong with an LG C1 OLED TV.
+This is the best smart TV for gaming, watching movies at night and TV shows during the day, and everything in between.

-This 4K TV has more than 8.3 million self-lighting organic light-emitting diode (OLED) pixels.
-Unlike LED TVs, OLED TVs don’t require a backlight for the pixels to be visible.
-Instead, the pixels can be turned on or off individually, which gives you the deepest, darkest blacks and a nearly perfect contrast ratio.
-This technology also powers the OLED Motion Pro feature, which reduces stuttering when watching sports or action movies.
+This 4K TV has more than 8 million self-lighting organic light-emitting diode (OLED) pixels.
+Unlike LED TVs, which use a backlight to light up all the pixels on a screen, OLED TVs can turn pixels on or off individually.
+This gives you the deepest, darkest blacks and a nearly perfect contrast ratio.
+This technology also powers LG’s Motion Pro feature, which reduces stuttering when watching sports or action movies.